 - Free help preparing and filing taxes is available through the MilTax and Volunteer Income Tax Assistance programs.

-- Two new benefits from the Spouse Education and Career Opportunities program can give your service member’s spouse a career boost.
-Free membership to Udemy, an online career development platform, gives spouses access to more than 5,000 courses to prepare for a new career or take their current one to the next level.
-The program is available through June 29, 2022.
-Spouses can also register for a free one-year membership in FlexJobs, a job site that specializes in flexible and remote job openings.
+- The Spouse Education and Career Opportunities program can give your service member’s spouse a career boost.
+Spouses can register for a free one-year membership in FlexJobs, a job site that specializes in flexible and remote job openings.

 - American Forces Travel is a one-stop travel booking site that can save your service member money on travel and entertainment.

 Four money-management reminders to share with your service member